Google Pixel Buds A-Series wireless earbuds finally launch with great price

 Google Pixel Buds A features

-The Google Pixel Buds A-Series retain a few of the features seen with the previous Pixel Buds, including hands-free access to Google Assistant, real-time translation, and an IPX4 water-resistance rating.
+The Google Pixel Buds A-Series retain a few of the features seen with the previous Pixel Buds, including hands-free access to Google Assistant, real-time translation, and an IPX4 water-resistance rating that makes them sweat-resistant.

 - Everything we know about the Apple AirPods 3